appleuniverse14/GenerateLyricCard/README.md

 ### Usage
 - Write lyric of your favorite song to 'data/lyric.txt'
 - Save background image(A4 size) to 'data/background.png'
-    - In this repository, 'data/background.png' is an A4(2100px x 2970px) white image as a example
+    - In this repository, 'data/background.png' is an A4(2100px x 2970px) white image as an example
+- Set a title of the song at 'graphic.py -> argument title(l.31)'
+- Font setting: 'graphic.py l.20-27'
 - Execute the following command: `python3 main.py`
+    - In this repository, the song is 'Something'(The Beatles) as an example
 ### Structure
 - main.py
     - Main process